 2. Know Your Activity Options

 While all Antarctica expeditions on small ships offered by AdventureSmith Explorations include time off ship exploring by Zodiac and hike, most require you to book coveted added-cost space for excursions like kayaking, stand-up paddleboarding, skiing, mountaineering, camping and even scuba diving.
 Thus, if you’re interested in a particular activity, you’ll want to know all your options.
-Most ships require you to pre-book and commit to an activity over the whole voyage, while some are beginning to offer one-time excursions starting with the 2019-20 season.
+Most ships require you to pre-book and commit to an activity over the whole voyage, while some are beginning to offer one-time excursions.

 One of our top picks for active travelers is the all-activity-inclusive Antarctic Peninsula Basecamp Cruise, and National Geographic vessels are great options if you’re looking for inclusive activities without having to pre-book.
 If a particular excursion is important to you, having someone like an AdventureSmith Specialist guide you through the options is key as there are considerable price and seasonal variations depending on what you want to do.